tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/产品简介/产品功能/媒体合规/智能审核_intl_en.md

 ## Overview
-The smart moderation feature can help you effectively recognize non-compliant content in audio, videos, and images.
-Smart content moderation can recognize erotic, violent, and illegal content in images, text, and speech.
-In addition, VOD supports custom moderation.
-You can create custom dictionaries and image libraries to recognize the custom non-compliant content.
-Based on advanced speech, text, and image recognition algorithms, this feature continuously performs training and modeling on massive amounts of non-compliant data to achieve industry-leading recognition accuracy and recall rate, guaranteeing your media content security.
+The smart moderation feature can help you effectively recognize non-compliant content such as pornographic and violent images, text in images, speech, as well as sounds.
+Based on advanced speech, text, and image recognition algorithms and models continuously trained on massive amounts of non-compliant data, VOD’s smart moderation feature delivers industry-leading recognition accuracy and recall rate, helping you ensure content compliance.

-## Use cases
+## Use Cases
-As the multimedia industry develops, the media content becomes more diverse, and its production and spreading also become increasingly faster.
-However, the requirements for regulatory compliance have also become increasingly strict.
-This requires that media content operators moderate the compliance of their media assets.
-Effective content moderation should meet the following requirements:
+As the multimedia industry grows, more diverse content is being produced and distributed at a faster rate.
+In the meantime, compliance guidelines are also being updated continuously.
+This has raised new challenges for content hosting platforms regarding moderation:
 - **Comprehensive**: The moderation rules must be comprehensive to meet the regulatory compliance requirements without any omissions.
-- **Accurate**: The normal content cannot be falsely identified as non-compliant, and accurate details need to be provided for truly non-compliant content.
+- **Accurate**: Unrelated content is not incorrectly flagged, and accurate details are provided for non-compliant content.
 - **Quick**: As large amounts of media content are generated every day, the moderation must be quick so that compliant videos can be released quickly.

 Smart content moderation has the following use cases:
 <table>
     <tr>
         <th>